ShinyFabio/ADViSELipidomics/pkgdown/index.md

 The output of LipidSearch and LIQUID are some text files containing information on chromatographic peak area or peak intensity per lipid.
 If your data come from **LipidSearch** you should have a deuterated file and a non-labeled file for each sample (or replicate).
 The extension of these files should be .txt.
 If your data come from **LIQUID** you can have a positive and a negative file, with a .tsv extension.
 In any case, put your data file in a folder and rename each file with your sample id in a proper way.

 **Example:**
-your sample it's called "AF-1CM" and you have two technical replicates.
+Your sample is called "AF-1CM" and you have two technical replicates.
 Then, depending on the output software, the name of the data files should be:

 * for LipidSearch: "AF-1C-M_deuterated_1.txt", "AF-1C-M_nonlabeled_1.txt" and "AF-1C-M_deuterated_2.txt" and "AF-1C-M_nonlabeled_2.txt"
 * for LIQUID: "AF-1C-M_positive_1", "AF-1C-M_negative_1" and "AF-1C-M_positive_2", "AF-1C-M_negative_2"